Fajrinmk/advancedprogrammingtutorial/tutorial-5/README.md

 ## Mandatory Tasks Checklist

-- [ ] Make at least 1 commit that contains your progress in completing the tutorial
+- [X] Make at least 1 commit that contains your progress in completing the tutorial
-- [ ] Push your commits to online Git repository on your GitLab project
+- [X] Push your commits to online Git repository on your GitLab project
-- [ ] Implement the Requested Feature of Creating a `CV Page` as requested
+- [X] Implement the Requested Feature of Creating a `CV Page` as requested
-- [ ] Create several JUnit 4-based unit test classes (and the test cases, obviously)
+- [X] Create several JUnit 4-based unit test classes (and the test cases, obviously)
-- [ ] Pass all the created test
+- [X] Pass all the created test

 ## Additional Tasks Checklist

-- [ ] Make sure there are no code style issues, i.e. Checkstyle did not produce any warning when you execute `check` or `checkstyleMain` Gradle tasks
+- [X] Make sure there are no code style issues, i.e. Checkstyle did not produce any warning when you execute `check` or `checkstyleMain` Gradle tasks
-- [ ] Make sure that you have 100% Code Coverage
+- [X] Make sure that you have 100% Code Coverage
-- [ ] Unit Tests that are created must have a good quality (Min 1 Positive and Negative Test Case per Function that you wanna test)
+- [X] Unit Tests that are created must have a good quality (Min 1 Positive and Negative Test Case per Function that you wanna test)
-- [ ] Explain in several paragraphs Why Spring Boot can be used as an example for Model-View-Controller Pattern
+- [X] Explain in several paragraphs Why Spring Boot can be used as an example for Model-View-Controller Pattern
     - Explain what is Model-View-Controller Pattern in 1 sentence
     - Where is Model, View, and Controller in Spring Boot Framework
     - Write your answer in [My Notes](#my-notes) section in this document

-## More Challange
+## More Challenge

-This tutorial must be really simple for some people, that's why we want to challange those who really eager to learn.
-Hre's some stuff you can try:
+This tutorial must be really simple for some people, that's why we want to challenge those who really eager to learn.
+Here's some stuff you can try:

 1. Database Usage using Spring Boot (You can start by combining your work by implementing a `To-Do List feature` in your work).
 You can see the example with using MySQL